0xAX/linux-insides/Booting/linux-bootstrap-3.md

 - Setting up the Interrupt Descriptor Table
 - Setting up the Global Descriptor Table

-And that’s all!
+And that's all!
 Once these two structures will be configured, the Linux kernel can make the jump into protected mode.

 ### Set up the Interrupt Descriptor Table